4 Possible Side Effects Of Giloy You Must Know

 There are no serious side-effects that occur due to the short-term consumption of Giloy.
 It is not known how safe it is when it is used on a long-term basis, that is, 8 weeks or more.
 It is a natural and safe herbal remedy that is used to treat a large number of health problems, from the simplest to life-threatening ones.
-Here are some side-effects that could occur with Giloy use:
+Here are some side effects of Giloy use:

 In some cases, the use of Giloy can cause constipation.
 The problem can be caused by using Giloy in any form.
-Whether you take it as a juice or a supplement capsule, this is one serious side effect of giloy that you should consider keeping in mind.
-It may also cause stomach irritation.
+Whether you take it as a juice or a supplement capsule, this is one of the serious side effects of giloy that you should consider keeping in mind.
+It may also cause stomach irritation (2).

 2. Low Levels Of Blood Sugar:

 Giloy may reduce blood sugar levels.
 If you are a diabetic, your blood sugar levels should be regularly monitored and you should use this herb with caution.
-You should consult your doctor before using it, as the doses of the medications prescribed for diabetes may need to be adjusted or changed.
+You should consult your doctor before using it, as the doses of the medications prescribed for diabetes may need to be adjusted or changed (3), (4).

 3. Increase In Autoimmune Disease Symptoms:

 Giloy may over-stimulate the immune system and make it more active.
-This can result in an increase of symptoms of autoimmune diseases such as lupus (SLE or systemic lupus erythematosus), multiple sclerosis, and rheumatoid arthritis.
+This can result in an increase of symptoms of autoimmune diseases such as lupusi XAn inflammatory autoimmune disorder affecting the tissues and usually triggered by exposure to the sun, infections, and certain drugs.
+(SLE or systemic lupus erythematosus), multiple sclerosisi XA central nervous system disorder where the immune system depletes the protective cover of the nerves causing inflammation and scars. , and rheumatoid arthritisi XA chronic inflammatory condition mainly affecting the joints of the body caused by immune dysfunction. .
 If you suffer from any of these conditions, it is best to avoid the use of Giloy.